 The goal of causal inference is to understand the effect of an intervention.
 We want to estimate the difference between what happens if people receive a treatment compared to what would have happened if they hadn’t been treated.
 Some examples…

-On Thursday, I led a workshop on conducting simulation studies in R to raise money to support Ukraine.
-It was a lot of fun walking through what simulations studies are, why you might want to conduct one, and how to…
+On Thursday, I led a workshop on conducting synthetic data experiments (simulation studies) in R to raise money to support Ukraine.
+It was a lot of fun walking through what simulations studies are, why you might want to conduct one,…

 I’m excited to share that I posted an update to “Fused Extended Two-Way Fixed Effects for Difference-in-Differences With Staggered Adoptions” on arXiv.
 Mainly what’s new in this draft is added theory, but there are some other minor changes.
 The most…